-Closing costs are no fun, but a reality when getting a mortgage, even a mortgages for low income families.
+Closing costs are no fun, but a reality when getting a mortgage, even mortgages for low-income families.
 If there’s any chance the seller will help, you might as well ask.Click here to check your home buying eligibility status.
+(May 25th, 2022)

 Credit.
-This is the one area of the loan application where you can really shine even if you have low income.
+This is the one area of the loan application where you can really shine even if you have a low income.
 A lender wants to know you’ve been faithful in smaller responsibilities before handing you a big responsibility.
-It doesn’t matter that your auto loans, credit card limits and such are smaller than those of higher income borrowers.
+It doesn’t matter that your auto loans, credit card limits, and such are smaller than those of higher-income borrowers.

 The only thing that matters is that you’ve handled the credit – whatever size – responsibly.